 A career in service

-I have served as a Naval lieutenant, a clinical psychologist, a school psychologist and as an executive administrator in public schools.
+My career has consistently been about supporting my community and helping others.
+I have served as a naval officer, a clinical psychologist, a school psychologist and as an executive administrator in public schools.

 As the associate superintendent of a Wayne County public school district for nearly 10 years, I led the district from decades of deficit spending to a reserve that still sits in the millions of dollars.
 I understand budgets, and I understand the challenges facing school districts today.

-I was born and raised in southeast Michigan, and except for my time in the military I have lived here all my life.
-After college, I served as a United States naval officer.
-I learned leadership and about the deep commitment of our troops and their families.
+I was born and raised in southeast Michigan and, except for my time in the military, I have lived here all my life.
+After college, I served as a United States naval officer; I learned about the importance of leadership and the deep commitment of our troops and their families.

 My family roots in this nation run deep.